dolfelt/copyql/README.md

   * `password` - the password for the user
   * `database` - the database to use when connecting (required)
 * `relations` - defines custom relationships.
 This is a list of key-value pairs that map columns.
 For example, `books.old_library_id: libraries.id`
+* `skip` - an array of tables to skip when searching for data

 ### Command